WLAN-Pi/.github/docs/contributing.md

 ## AI assistance

 AI assistance is welcome.
-Just make sure you have reviewed and tested what you are submitting.
+Please have your agent self-review (e.g. reflection or orchestrator-worker patterns), then review and test the result yourself.

 ## Getting involved